Roberto Mangabeira Unger. The Knowledge Economy. Brooklyn: Verso, 2019.

 Roberto Unger is a Brazilian philosopher who has studied a wide range of disciplines.
 Here he sets forth his vision of the emerging knowledge-centered economy.
 I would describe Unger’s perspective as post-mechanistic in a double sense: He describes an economy that is moving beyond mechanized manufacturing as its core economic activity; and his conception of that economy emphasizes creative processes of institutional change rather than universal mechanical laws.
 That places him in the tradition of heterodox economic thinking, along with critics of capitalism like Marx and institutional economists like Veblen.
 The more orthodox neoclassical tradition tends to be less historical, assuming that capitalism works the way it does because of its conformity with timeless mathematically formulated laws.

-Unger denies that there is any “natural and necessary way to organize a market economy,” or that capitalism is “governed by immutable regularities, like the ones studied as laws, symmetries, and constant of nature, by fundamental physics.”
+Unger denies that there is any “natural and necessary way to organize a market economy,” or that capitalism is “governed by immutable regularities, like the ones studied as laws, symmetries, and constants of nature, by fundamental physics.”
 He calls institutional structures “artifacts” and “ramshackle constructions: the outcomes of many loosely connected sequences of conflict among interests and among ideas.”

 How work is changing